-Thursday is here and so are we!
-The next part of All About Smart Contract Bugs & Security – A cakewalk series.
+Thursday is here, and so are we!
+The next part of All About Smart Contract Bugs & Security?
+It’s a cakewalk series.
 In this blog, we talk about how higher-order bytes can be overwritten in storage, changing the whole meaning of a smart contract.
 Make sure to check out the other blogs in the series here.

 Let’s see why it is so important in a smart contract.